SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **Flag Day**: June 14th is officially Flag Day in the United States, which commemorates the adoption of the flag of the United States on June 14, 1777.
-While not a federal holiday, Flag Day is observed on the 14th, and related events or celebrations sometimes spill over into the next day, June 15th.
+- Flag Day: June 14th is actually the official Flag Day in the United States, commemorating the adoption of the U.S. flag by the Second Continental Congress in 1777.
+However, celebrations or observances related to Flag Day can sometimes extend into June 15th, especially if the 14th falls close to a weekend.

-- **Juneteenth celebrations**: Although Juneteenth is officially on June 19th, many communities may start early celebrations and events
+- Local festivals and events: Depending on the year and city, there might be various local festivals, parades, concerts, or community events happening
 ### Positive Qoute
 ------
-"🌟 Believe in the magic of new beginnings and trust the journey, even when the path is unclear.
-Keep shining, for your light is a beacon of hope in the world. 🚀💖"
+"Every new sunrise brings a fresh start, a new opportunity to shine 🌅✨ Embrace the day with an open heart and let your spirit soar! 🚀❤️"